Saturday, February 15, 2014

 He wound up winning the Byron Nelson Championship a few months later for his first PGA Tour victory.

 Patience surely will be required at some point over the weekend on what has shaped up as one of the best weeks of weather at Riviera — an abundance of sunshine and only a trace of wind.
-But the course figured to get tougher for the leaders in the afternoon as the greens get more foot traffic.
+Despite what would appear to be pristine scoring conditions, no one has reached double digits under par this week, a testament to one of the best golf courses on the PGA Tour.

 "It's a strong course, especially when it's dry and firm like it is," Baddeley said.
 "If you miss it out of position, it's really hard to get the ball up-and-down.
 Today was good, because I made a couple good saves but coming in, I had some good looks and made them."